vdw/HideSeek/README.md

-# HideSeek
+# HideSeek-Mod

 [![npm version](https://badge.fury.io/js/hideseek.png)](http://badge.fury.io/js/hideseek)

-A simple, yet customizable quick/live search jQuery plugin
+A simple, yet customizable quick/live search jQuery plugin.

+This is a forked and modified version of the original library.
+The original project seems to be dead for a while (2 years now) and author is not responsive.
+Aim of this fork is to keep it active and open for new features and fixes.

 * [Demonstration page][1]
 * [Documentation (wiki)][3]